Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Related Works

-\paragraph{Text-Condition Audio-Video Joint Generation} To overcome the error accumulation of pipelined methods, recent research has shifted towards audio-video joint generation.
-Existing methods largely follow two paradigms: single-tower and dual-tower.
-The single-tower approach learns the joint audio-video distribution from scratch~\citep{ruan2022mmdiffusion,tang2023codi,sun2024mmldm, wang2024avdit,zhao2025uniform}; however, this method requires vast, costly paired datasets and is difficult to collect and train, and has shown limited practical success.
-As a result, the dual-tower paradigm has emerged as a more practical alternative.
-It leverages pre-trained T2V and T2A models, focusing the training effort on an interaction module responsible for fusing audio and video features.
-The design of this module is critical, with current strategies including Full Attention for direct fusion~\citep{wang2025jointdit}, ControlNet-style~\citep{zhang2023controlnet} conditioning that enables bidirectional influence (i.e., video conditioning audio generation~\citep{liu2024syncflow}, and audio conditioning video~\citep{weng2025mtv}), and specialized components like the Prior Estimator in JavisDiT~\citep{liu2025javisdit}.
-Our work adopts the dual-tower paradigm but explore new ways to achieve a more holistic interaction among the text, audio, and video modalities in the T2SV task.
+\paragraph{Audio-Video Joint Generation.} Existing methods follow two paradigms.
+The single-tower approach learns the joint audio-video distribution from scratch~\citep{ruan2022mmdiffusion,tang2023codi,sun2024mmldm,wang2024avdit,zhao2025uniform}, but requires vast paired datasets and has shown limited practical success.
+The dual-tower paradigm has thus emerged as a more practical alternative, leveraging pretrained T2V and T2A backbones and focusing training on a lightweight interaction module for cross-modal fusion.
+The design of this module is critical.
+Current strategies include full attention for direct fusion~\citep{wang2025jointdit}, ControlNet-style~\citep{zhang2023controlnet} unidirectional conditioning (video$\rightarrow$audio~\citep{liu2024syncflow} or audio$\rightarrow$video~\citep{weng2025mtv}), and specialized components such as the Prior Estimator in JavisDiT~\citep{liu2025javisdit}.
+Our work adopts the dual-tower paradigm and contributes a systematic comparison of fusion strategies, identifying Dual Cross-Attention as the optimal mechanism for bidirectional audio-video interaction.